-Action Needed: TCC recommend TAC adopt Resolution 2015-03-GUAMPO, agreeing to the alternative criteria selection and weighting for the quantitative scoring of highway projects.
+Action Needed: TAC adopt Resolution 2015-03-GUAMPO, agreeing to the alternative criteria selection and weighting for the quantitative scoring of highway projects as recommended by TCC during their August 12, 2015 meeting.

 Attachments: Slide showing default criteria for highway projects, and the alternative criteria recommended.